Trump returns to New York to face historic criminal charges

 After initially being caught off guard by news of the indictment last Thursday evening, advisors are now working to see if the case against him helps his 2024 campaign.
 That idea clashed with the former president’s own attorneys, however, who asked the judge in a Monday filing to ban photo and video coverage of his arraignment, which is expected Tuesday afternoon.

+Following his court appearance, Trump planned to return to Mar-a-Lago for a press conference Tuesday evening.
+At least 500 people have been invited, according to a Republican familiar with the planning and granted anonymity to discuss it.
+Invitees include members of Congress who have endorsed Trump’s presidential campaign as well as donors and other supporters backing him.

-The former president also bolstered his legal team Monday, adding a third high-profile attorney, Todd Blanche, according to three people familiar with the matter.
-Blanche, a former federal prosecutor, has previously represented Trump’s former campaign chairman Paul Manafort.
-The people would not publicly discuss details of the legal team’s plan and therefore spoke to The Associated Press on condition of anonymity.
+The former president also bolstered his legal team Monday, adding a third high-profile attorney, Todd Blanche.
+A former federal prosecutor, Blanche has previously represented Trump’s former campaign chairman Paul Manafort.

-Trump Tower was open Monday and, though security was tight.
+Security in and around Trump Tower was tight.
 There were few supporters for Trump or people protesting against him nearby, with a small group hanging “Trump 2024” banners.

+“I know that Donald Trump knows that we’re out there fighting for him every day,” said Brooklynite Dion Cini, who had stretched two pro-Trump banners along police barricades lining Fifth Avenue.

 Officials haven't seen an influx of people coming into the city, as was the case in Washington in the days before a mob of Trump supporters overran the U.S. Capitol in January 2021.
 Still, they warned that possessing a weapon in certain areas of the city, including near courthouses, is a crime.